google-parfait/tensorflow-federated/CONTRIBUTING.md

     *   Avoid saving references to tensors where the value may change.
-    *   All TensorFlow functions should work correctly when annotated with `tf.function` or `tf.contrib.eager.defun`.
+    *   All TensorFlow functions should work correctly when annotated with `tf.contrib.eager.defun`.
 Such functions should only return multiple outputs (e.g., as a tuple) if it always makes sense to compute all of these values at the same time.
+The exception is Variable creation, which should always happen outside of defuns.
+Currently, we use `tf.contrib.eager.defun` in most places, because it also works with TF 1.X; we use `tf.contrib.eager.function` in `federated_averaging.py` as a canary to detect any possible issues with `tf.function`, but we should not use it more widely unless we fully commit to eager mode.
     *   Collections should not be used, unless it is unavoidable to support TF 1.0.
     *   State such as `tf.Variable`s should be tracked (only) by keeping a